Return to top

 Anjali Shah

-Almond Milk Pancakes (Dairy Free)
+Almond Milk Pancakes (Dairy-Free!)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Fluffy almond milk pancakes are a staple plant-based breakfast in our house.
-They taste just as good as buttermilk pancakes, but with heart-healthy almond milk.
-If making these from scratch on a busy morning feels daunting, make a double batch on the weekend and freeze the leftovers.
-Reheat in the microwave and breakfast is ready!
-I can’t even make frozen waffles that quickly.
+If making this healthy pancake recipe from scratch on a busy morning feels daunting, make a double batch on the weekend and freeze the leftovers.
+Reheat in the toaster and breakfast is ready!
+Who knew homemade pancakes with almond milk could be as easy as frozen waffles?!

 Latest Recipe Video!